cpruvost/devopsdb/docs/03-devcs-terraform.md

 ## Create the terraform job in  Developer Cloud Service

-In DevCS click on Build then on "New Job".
+In DevCS web console, click on the left menu on "Build" then click on "New Job" button.
 The name of the job is Db_Instance_Creation.
 You use the TerraformTemplate created before (it means the job will run in a Virtual Machine that will have all the products of the TerraformTemplate).

 ![Create Empty Project](images/New_Job.png)